netimen/pomodoro-indicator/README.md

-Slightly enhanced version: label showing estimated time, better icons, waking up every 1-min instead of 1-sec.
+Slightly enhanced version: label showing estimated time, better icons (from https://bitbucket.org/natim/tomate), waking up every 1-min instead of 1-sec.

 Pomodoro indicator
 ==================
 App indicator for Ubuntu.
 The idea is to use this super technique in your ubuntu.